Ashoknagar Assembly constituency: 1967–1972

 Keshab Chandra Bhattacharya, Independent, won in 1972.
 Nani Kar of CPI(M) won in 1971.
 Sadhan Kumar Sen of CPI won in 1969 and 1967.
 Prior to that the Ashoknagar seat was not there.

 1977–2006

-In the 2006 state assembly elections, Satyasebi Kar of CPI(M) won the Ashoknagar assembly seat defeating his nearest rival Dhiman Roy of Trinamool Congress.
-Contests in most years were multi cornered but only winners and runners are being mentioned.
+In the 2006 state assembly elections, Satyasebi Kar of CPI(M) won the Ashoknagar assembly seat, defeating his nearest rival Dhiman Roy of Trinamool Congress.
+Contests in most years were multi cornered but only winners and runners-up are being mentioned.
 Sarmistha Dutta of CPI(M) defeated Ashok Krishna Dutt of Trinamool Congress in 2001.
 Badal Bhattacharya of BJP defeated Rekha Goswami of CPIM in the 1999 Bye election, caused by the death of sitting MLA, Nirode Roy Chowdhury.
 Nirode Roy Choudhury of CPI(M) defeated Dhiman Roy of Congress in 1996.
 Nani Kar of CPI(M) defeated Keshab Chandra Bhattacharya of Congress/ Independent in 1991, 1987, 1982 and 1977.